 So you want to get serious about music production or podcasting?
-You’ll need a good computer that can handle everything you throw at it.
+You’ll need a good laptop that can handle everything you throw at it.

-We’re just going to focus on the best laptops music production.
-There are many more options for desktop and all-in-one computers that work well for music and podcast recording, but the flexibility and portability of a laptop makes it a must-have.
+We’re just going to focus on the best laptops for music production and podcasting.
+There are many more options for desktop and all-in-one computers that work well for audio recording and podcast recording, but the flexibility and portability of a laptop makes it a must-have.

 The other big thing to consider is Apple vs Windows (Mac vs PC).
-This choice usually comes down to what software you are going to use and what you are used to using.
+This choice usually comes down to what recording software (DAW) you are going to use and what you are used to using.
 Personally, I’m an Apple fan, but I started with Windows – and I use both of them daily.
-The Mac operating system is usually more stable, which can be critical when recording, although there are tons of big name producers who swear by both systems.
+The Mac operating system is usually more stable, which can be critical when recording, although there are tons of big-name producers who swear by both systems.

 Many of these popular tools have minimum requirements and recommended requirements.
 Performance will be much better if you get a laptop with at least the recommended requirements so I’m just going to recommend music production laptops that meet or exceed the recommended specs.